Paul Draper (dancer): Family and personal life

 Paul Draper was born to Muriel Sanders and Paul Draper, a lieder singer, in Florence, Italy on October 25, 1909.
 His parents had married in the US in 1909, then proceeded to Italy.
 His mother was very active in artistic circles in New York and London.
 His parents divorced shortly after moving to the United States when Paul was four years old; his father died in 1925 at age 35.
 Paul was passed around from one relative's household to the next upon their return to the US.
 His mother entertained renowned guests like Henry James, Pablo Picasso, Arthur Rubinstein, and Norman Douglas in the family salon in their London home.
-His paternal great-grandfather Charles Anderson Dana was owner and editor of The New York Sun newspaper from 1868 until his death.
+His paternal great-grandfather Charles Anderson Dana was owner and editor of the New York newspaper The Sun from 1868 until his death.
 His aunt Ruth Draper was an author, lecturer, and monologuist.

 Draper married Heidi Vosseler, a ballerina for George Balanchine's first American ballet company, on June 23, 1941, in Rio de Janeiro.
 Vosseler lived with him in Europe until they returned to the United States in 1954.
 The couple had three daughters, Pamela, Susan Kosowski and Kate.
 His wife died from lung cancer in 1992, leaving Paul a widower until he died on September 20, 1996, at his home in Woodstock, New York at age 86 from emphysema.